 Bar Grip Full vs. Shelf Liners (or Similar Solutions)

 Another alternative is using shelf liners, which are mesh rubber sheets typically used to prevent items from sliding around in drawers, cabinets or on shelves.
-This solution is specific preventing slipping on bench press.
+This solution is specific to preventing slipping on bench press.

 The concept is simple: you simply drape the shelf liner over the backrest and then you get into position and proceed to bench.